ChengchengWu5/OnlineSalesAnalysis_Python_SQL_PowerBI/README.md

 * Created views to be used for visualization in Power BI, including:
     - views based on the analysis;
-    - views for three reports, i.e. the reports for orders, customers, and products.
+    - views for three reports, i.e. orders, customers, and products.

 ### **8. Power BI Reporting**